ice1000/guest0x0/.github/README.md

 Experimenting with some basic programming in Java 18 and see the following:

 + If Java competes with existing established independently typed languages for writing compilers, like Haskell
-+ If capture-avoiding substitution is not too bad (because with nestable pattern matching, de-bruijn indices are too bad)
++ If capture-avoiding substitution is not too bad (because with nestable pattern matching, de-Bruijn indices are too bad)
   + Cody [told me](https://twitter.com/codydroux/status/1512204955641389056) that locally nameless is survivable, hmm
 + If my understanding of basic programming is appropriate